ThibaultFillion/strengths/README.rst

 Licence
 -------

-Strengths's source code and documentation are licenced under the terms of the `MIT Licence <https://raw.githubusercontent.com/ThibaultFillion/strengths/main/LICENCE>`_.
+Strengths's source code and documentation are licensed under the terms of the `MIT Licence <https://raw.githubusercontent.com/ThibaultFillion/strengths/main/LICENCE>`_.
 You'll find the licence text in your strengths installation root file, or in the root file of the project's GitHub repository.